Olympics-Japan to douse flame of Olympics transformed by pandemic and drama | Sports-Games

 - Japan

 Japan will douse it is more than year-old Olympic flame on Sunday, closing out a Tokyo Games that were upended by the pandemic and transformed by the drama of politics, dazzling sport, and deeply personal turmoil.
-For the host nation, the Olympics fell short of the global triumph and financial blockbuster it once sought.
-Instead, it is now saddled with a $15 billion bill, double what it originally expected, and no tourist boom to offset it.
+Held without spectators, the Olympics fell short of the triumph and financial blockbuster Japan first sought.
+Instead, the host nation is saddled with a $15 billion bill, double what it initially expected, and with no tourist boom to offset it.

 Normally one of the world's most electric cities, Tokyo is under a state of emergency, depriving it of the manic buzz of an Olympic host or the fervent crowds of its last Olympics in 1964.
 Public anger over the pandemic response and a slow-to-start vaccine roll-out have badly damaged Prime Minister Yoshihide Suga's standing.
 Public opinion polls showed most Japanese opposed holding the Games during the pandemic.

+"If we had spectators, we wouldn't have been able to provide a sense of safety for the general public," she said.
 Japan's record medal haul https://www.reuters.com/article/olympics-2020/olympics-japan-exceeds-its-own-record-medal-haul-at-tokyo-2020-idUSL1N2PF019 also helped take out some of the stings for organizers.
-The United States was at the top of the tally https://graphics.reuters.com/OLYMPICS-2020/MEDALTALLY/rlgpdynkjvo with 39 gold medals as of Sunday afternoon, with China at 38 and Japan at 27.
+The United States took the top of the tally https://graphics.reuters.com/OLYMPICS-2020/MEDALTALLY/rlgpdynkjvo with 39 gold medals, one more than rivals China at 38 and Japan at 27.

-Thirteen golds were up for grabs on Sunday before the closing ceremony, including in the men's marathon, won by Kenya's Eliud Kipchoge https://www.reuters.com/lifestyle/sports/athletics-kenyas-kipchoge-wins-mens-marathon-gold-2021-08-08, and women's basketball, which went to the United States.
+Thirteen gold medals were up for grabs on Sunday before the closing ceremony, including in the men's marathon, won by Kenya's Eliud Kipchoge https://www.reuters.com/lifestyle/sports/athletics-kenyas-kipchoge-wins-mens-marathon-gold-2021-08-08, and women's basketball, which went to the United States https://www.reuters.com/article/olympics-2020-bkb/update-2-olympics-basketball-us-women-beat-host-nation-japan-to-claim-7th-straight-gold-idUSL8N2PF039.
 Japan is due to hand over the Olympic baton to the next host city, Paris, at a ceremony that starts at 8:00 p.m.
 JST (1100 GMT).

-"To the Japanese people, thank you, you achieved what many thoughts were impossible," Australia's Chef de Mission Ian Chesterman told a news conference.
+"We can already now say with confidence that we have experienced a very successful Olympic Games considering all the uncertainties we had the last two years," International Olympic Committee President Thomas Bach said before the ceremony.
 COLD WAR AND 'TWISTIES'

 She has since sought refugee status in Poland.
 U.S. superstar gymnast Simone Biles https://www.reuters.com/lifestyle/sports/review-olympics-gymnastics-many-twisties-turns-biles-exits-games-champion-2021-08-04 shocked the world when she pulled out of five of her six events, including abruptly abandoning the women's team final after attempting just one vault, citing concerns for her mental and physical health.